 Services that are covered for you What you must pay when you get these services Dental services In general, preventive dental services (such as cleaning, routine dental exams, fluoride treatment and dental x-rays) are not covered by Original Medicare.
 However, Medicare currently pays for dental services in a limited number of circumstances, specifically when that service is an integral part of specific treatment of a beneficiary's primary medical condition.
 Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.
-In addition, we cover: Up to a \$2,200 combined maximum benefit coverage amount every year for all additional in-network and out-of-network preventive and comprehensive dental services.
+In addition, we cover: Up to a \$2,400 combined maximum benefit coverage amount every year for all additional in-network and out-of-network preventive and comprehensive dental services.
 You may be balance-billed by out-of-network providers.
 Out-of-network dentists are not contracted to accept plan payment as payment in full, so they might charge you for more than what the plan pays.
 Coverage is available from LIBERTY Dental providers.
-The most recent list of participating providers is available on the website at client.libertydentalplan.com/blueadvantage.
+The most recent list of participating providers is available on the website at client.libertydentalplan.com/blueadvantage .
 LIBERTY Dental Plan is an independent company that administers dental benefits and services for Blue Cross and Blue Shield of Louisiana.
 Preventive dental services • Oral Exams Limited to 2 oral exam(s) every year Please contact the plan for more details.
 In-Network \$0 copay Out-of-Network \$0 copay • Prophylaxis (Cleaning) Limited to 2 cleaning(s) every year Please contact the plan for more details.
-In-Network \$0 copay Out-of-Network \$0 copay • Dental X-rays Limited to: One bitewing x-ray per year or one full mouth x-ray every three years.
-So copay In-Network \$0 copay Please contact the plan for more details.
+In-Network \$0 copay Out-of-Network • Dontal V ways \$0 copay • Dental X-rays Limited to: One bitewing x-ray per year or one full mouth x-ray every three years.
+In-Network \$0 copay Please contact the plan for more details.
 Out-of-Network \$0 copay

 Services that are covered for you What you must pay when you get these services • Fluoride Treatment Limited to 2 fluoride treatment(s) every year Please contact the plan for more details.
-In-Network \$0 copay Out-of-Network \$0 copay • Other Diagnostic Services Limited to 1 diagnostic service(s) every year In-Network \$0 copay Please contact the plan for more details.
-Out-of-Network \$0 copay Comprehensive dental services • Restorative Services Unlimited restorative services every year In-Network \$0 copay Please contact the plan for more details.
-Out-of-Network \$0 copay • Endodontics Unlimited endodontic services every year In-Network \$0 copay Please contact the plan for more details.
-Out-of-Network \$0 copay • Periodontics Unlimited periodontic services every year In-Network \$0 copay Please contact the plan for more details.
-Out-of-Network \$0 copay • Oral and Maxillofacial Surgery Unlimited oral and maxillofacial surgery every year In-Network \$0 copay Please contact the plan for more details.
-Out-of-Network \$0 copay • Prosthodontics - fixed Unlimited services every year In-Network \$0 copay Please contact the plan for more details.
-Out-of-Network \$0 copay
+In-Network \$0 copay Trease contact the plan for more actums.
+Out-of-Network \$0 copay Other Diagnostic Services Limited to 1 diagnostic service(s) every year In-Network \$0 copay Please contact the plan for more details.
+Out-of-Network \$0 copay Comprehensive dental services • Restorative Services Unlimited restorative services every year Please contact the plan for more details.
+In-Network \$0 copay Trease contact the plan for more details.
+Out-of-Network \$0 copay Endodontics Unlimited endodontic services every year Places contact the plan for more details.
+In-Network \$0 copay Please contact the plan for more details.
+Out-of-Network \$0 copay Periodontics Unlimited periodontic services every year In-Network \$0 copay Please contact the plan for more details.
+Out-of-Network \$0 copay Oral and Maxillofacial Surgery Unlimited oral and maxillofacial surgery every year Plant of the first state of the In-Network \$0 copay Please contact the plan for more details.
+Out-of-Network \$0 copay • Prosthodontics - fixed In-Network Unlimited services every year Please contact the plan for more details. \$0 copay Out-of-Network \$0 copay